saralaffin/front-end-game-tower-of-hanoi/README.md

 Dedicated to my middle school shop teacher, Mr.Kelly.
 I built this game out of wood in his class.

-Color scheme inspured by the linux ubuntu default console.
+Color scheme inspured by the linux ubuntu terminal.

 ## Acknowledgments
 * Instructors and TA's at GA in DC